Anthony-GG/readme-generator/README.md

 After doing the procedure done during installation, just run 'node index.js' in the command line and follow the prompts given to create a README.md file!

+## Video Example

+Here is a link to the video example showcasing the installation and usage of this project:
+<a href="https://www.youtube.com/watch?v=BBKlHoSKU28">Click Here!</a>

 ## Contributing

 Feel free to fork this repo if you have anything you want to add, change, or remove in regards to this project.
 I love feedback!